 Sylbee Kim lives and works in Berlin.
 She acquired B.A. at the Korea National University of Art, Seoul and Meisterschüler at the University of Arts Berlin under Maria Vedder and Hito Steyerl.
 Recent solo exhibitions include; Garden of Regrets, Sindoh Art Space, Seoul (2018); The Red Liquid and Narcissus, Nevan Contempo, Prague (2017); and Misread Gods, Insa Art Space, Seoul (2015).
 Recent group exhibitions include; Monkeys gaze at soldiers in the basement waiting for Noé, DOC, Paris (2018); I’m Every Woman, Whitney Houston Biennial, Chashama, New York (2017); Neriri Kiruru Harara, SeMA Biennale: Mediacity Seoul, Seoul Museum of Art (2016); and Give Us the Future: Berlin Senate Stipend Recipient Show, Neuer Berliner Kunstverein (2014).
 Kim is an awardee of the Sindoh Artist Support Program 2017.

-Sylbee Kim’s residency is supported by ARKO (Arts Council Korea) and she is hosted in the Outset Residency Studio.
+Sylbee Kim’s residency is supported by ARKO (Arts Council Korea) and she is hosted in the Sackler Residency Studio.